Goosebumps 2: Haunted Halloween: Plot

-As Halloween night arrives, the trio find an article online regarding events that occurred in the Delawarean town of Madison.
-(Note: As depicted in Goosebumps (2015)) Through some more research, they realize that the unpublished manuscript is required to stop Slappy.
-They then attempt to contact R. L. Stine for help, but leave a voicemail when he is unavailable.

-Meanwhile, Slappy visits a local Fred's and uses his powers to bring various Halloween costumes and decorations to life, some of which are Goosebumps themed.
-He also brainwashes the store manager, Walter, to his cause using a mask.
+As Halloween night arrives, the trio find an article online regarding events that occurred in the town of Madison, Delaware.
+(Note: As depicted in Goosebumps (2015)) Through further research, they discover that the unpublished manuscript is required to stop Slappy and attempt to contact his creator, R. L. Stine, for assistance, but leave a voicemail when he is unavailable.
+Meanwhile, Slappy visits a local Fred's and uses his powers to bring various Halloween costumes and decorations to life, some of which are Goosebumps themed; he additionally brainwashes the store manager, Walter, to his cause using a mask.
 Slappy soon reactivates the Wardenclyffe Tower and uses it to bring the town's Halloween decor to life.

 As Sonny and Sam retrieve the manuscript at Tommy's house, during which they discover it can imprison anything Slappy had brought to life, it is unfortunately stolen by his forces, which then abduct Kathy.
 Mr. Chu, the Quinns' neighbor and an avid Goosebumps fan, assists the trio in disguising themselves to safely navigate the town.
 They infiltrate the Wardenclyffe Tower and confront Slappy, who has now made Kathy like him.
-After some conflict, the trio defeat him as Sarah combines the recovered manuscript's power with the energy of the tower's reactor to save the town, with Kathy and Walter also being returned to normal.
+After some conflict, the trio defeat him as Sarah combines the recovered manuscript's power with the energy of the tower's reactor to save the town, with Kathy and Walter additionally being returned to normal.
 In the aftermath, Stine arrives, having received the trio's voicemail but only to learn that the threat has been neutralized and congratulates them for their heroism, as well as giving Sarah advice on writing her essay.